CollectivaT-dev/kaldi-cat/README.md

 # Scripts for training a Kaldi speech recognition engine for Catalan.

 Scripts download and prepare datasets using the two largest speech corpora for Catalan: [Common Voice v8.0](https://commonvoice.mozilla.org/en/datasets) and [ParlamentParla](https://zenodo.org/record/5541827).
 Training scripts are based on [official `commonvoice` recipe](https://github.com/kaldi-asr/kaldi/tree/master/egs/commonvoice/s5).
-A phonetic dictionary derived from VOSK's work is provided in `dict/ca` directory.
+A phonetic dictionary derived from [Alpha Cepei's VOSK model](https://alphacephei.com/vosk/models) is provided in `dict/ca` directory.
 Text corpus to train the language model is derived from the training and development text plus an additional clean text corpus derived from OpenSubtitles (`corpus/CA_OpenSubtitles_clean.txt`).
 Evaluation is performed on test sets of both corpora.

 # Manual installation (Linux)